shaloo/docs.arcana/docs/quick-start/auth-core-quick-start.md

 See [[auth-core-usage-guide#exported-enums|Exported Enums]] for details on SocialLoginType, .

-### Clear Login Session
+### Logout

 ```js
 await auth.logout();
 ```

-Refer to the sample code for using Arcana Auth-Core SDK [here](https://github.com/arcana-network/auth-examples) for details on how to onboard users via a redirect flow in the app or global keys flow.
+Refer to the sample code for using Arcana Auth-Core SDK [here](https://github.com/arcana-network/auth-examples) for details on how to onboard users in an app.

 ## Step 5: Sign Transactions

-Once the user has successfully onboarded the app, add code to perform Web3 operations such as signing messages, send transactions and more.
+Once the user has successfully logged into the app, add code to perform Web3 operations such as sign messages, use blockchain send transaction and more.

 The `AuthProvider` is a standard Ethereum EIP-1193 provider and can be used by the apps integrating with the {{config.extra.arcana.auth_core_sdk_name}} to allow authenticated users to sign blockchain transactions.